Benjamainlouis/Azure-SOC/README.md

 Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 72 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+For this project, I created a small honeynet environment in Microsoft Azure.
+I collected logs from different Azure resources and sent them to a Log Analytics workspace.
+Microsoft Sentinel then used those logs to build attack maps, generate alerts, and create incidents.

+First, I ran the environment without security controls for 72 hours to gather baseline metrics.
+After that, I applied security measures to strengthen the environment, then collected data for another 72 hours.
+The results from both phases are compared below.
+The metrics we’ll focus on include:

   - SecurityEvent (Windows Event Logs)
   - Syslog (Linux Event Logs)